romland/xorzee/README.md

 - Stream instead of downloading recorded files...
 - view log

+## Check out
+- 02jan2020: https://github.com/silvanmelchior/RPi_Cam_Web_Interface (I actually only found out about
+  this one long into my own development -- it might just be what I need!)
+- motioneye, I knew about (which was what I _wish_ did what I wanted)

 ## Maybe future stuff (and ideas)
 - test if client works on my LG TV (I have my doubts!)
 - be able to specify overlay over a camera (top-left, top-right, bottom-left, bottom-right)